Skip advert

 What about Intelligent Speed Assistance?

 Like Autonomous Emergency Braking (AEB), Intelligent Speed Assistance (ISA) is another mandatory safety feature fitted to every new car sold in the UK and the EU from 2024.
 Unlike a traditional speed limiter above, the ISA system uses your car’s GPS and traffic sign recognition cameras to determine the road’s speed limit.
-The ISA system then limits your car to this speed, stopping you from breaking the speed limit.
+The ISA system then alerts you if you exceed the speed limit with an audible warning.

-The system can be overridden in certain situations when the driver pushes hard on the accelerator pedal, and it can be turned off entirely.
-However, the system is automatically reactivated every time you start the car.
-From July 7th 2024, it is a legal requirement for every new car sold in the UK to come with the technology, including unsold new cars sitting in dealerships that will need to have the system retrofitted.
+Since July 2024, it has been a legal requirement for every new car sold in the UK to come with Intelligent Speed Assistance, including unsold new cars sitting in dealerships that will need to have the system retrofitted.

 Frequently Asked Questions